Expectations vs Reality of Printers

 • think it should last.

-Another HP support agent suggested in a different discussion on the forum that 8 years is a good amount of life to see out of your printer, and it might be a good idea to replace rather than repair at that point.
+One of the agents suggested that 8 years is a good amount of life to see out of a printer, and it might be a good idea to replace it rather than repair it at that point.

 Some points to consider regarding printer service and repairs:- What is the cost of the repair?- What is the cost of replacement?- What is the anticipated post-repair life span?